tylerbevan/recipes.tbevan.us/content/sides/butternut_squash_mac_and_cheese.rst

 ************
 Ingredients
 ************
- * 4 cups peeled and cubed butternut squash
+ * 2 1/2 - 3 lb butternut squash, cubed to 1"
- * 1 teaspoon olive oil
+ * 2 teaspoon olive oil
- * 2 teaspoons kosher salt, divided
+ * 3/4 teaspoons kosher salt, divided
  * 1/2 teaspoon ground black pepper, divided
  * 3 tablespoons unsalted butter
- * 24 fresh sage leaves
  * 3 tablespoons all-purpose flour
- * 3 1/2 cups whole milk
+ * 2 1/2 cups whole milk
- * 1/2 teaspoon ground nutmeg
+ * 1/4 teaspoon ground mustard
+ * 1/4 teaspoon Worchestershire sauce
- * 1 1/2 cups grated Cheddar cheese, divided
+ * 2 cups grated Cheddar cheese
- * 1/2 cup grated Gouda cheese
+ * 1 cup grated Gouda cheese
- * 1/2 cup grated Fontina cheese
+ * 1 cup grated Brie cheese
- * 1 tablespoon chopped fresh sage
+ * 6 slices bacon, cooked and diced
- * 2 cups penne pasta, cooked
+ * 8 ounces dry penne pasta, cooked per box directions
- * 1/4 cup Panko bread crumbs
- * For Garnish: fresh sage leaves, ground black pepper
+ * 16 Ritz crackers, crushed

 *************
 Instructions
 *************
 Preheat oven to 425°.
-Line a rimmed baking sheet with parchment paper.
-In a medium bowl, stir together squash, oil, 1/4 teaspoon salt, and 1/4 teaspoon pepper.
-Place squash in a single layer on prepared pan.
+In a rimmed baking sheet, stir together squash, oil, 1/4 teaspoon salt, and 1/4 teaspoon pepper.
-Bake until tender, about 30 minutes.
+Bake until tender, 20-25 minutes.
 Set aside.
-Increase oven to 450°.
+Reduce oven to 400°.

-In a 10-inch cast-iron skillet, melt butter over medium heat.
-Add sage leaves; cook until crisp, about 1 minute.
-Using a slotted spoon, remove sage.
-Chop, and set aside.
+In a 12-inch cast-iron skillet, melt butter over medium-high heat.
 Add flour to skillet, whisking to combine.
-Cook, whisking constantly, about 1 minute.
-Add milk, remaining 1 3/4 teaspoons salt, remaining 1/4 teaspoon pepper, and nutmeg, whisking until smooth.
+Cook, whisking constantly, about 1 minute or until flour scent turns nutty.
+Gradually add milk, remaining salt, pepper, mustard, and Worchestershire, whisking until smooth.
 Cook, stirring frequently, until thickened, about 5 minutes.
+Congrats!
+You made a bechamel sauce, which is the base of all good creamy sauces.

-Reduce heat to low.
+**Reduce heat to low**.

-Add cheese slowly, while reserving 1/4 cup total, stirring until melted.
+Add cheese **slowly**, while reserving 1/2 cup of the cheddar, stirring until consistent.
+Add bacon (and chives if desired).
-Add fried sage, fresh sage, cooked pasta, and roasted squash, stirring gently to combine.
 Remove from heat.
+Add cooked pasta, and roasted squash, stirring gently to combine.
-Sprinkle with remaining 1/4 cup cheese and then panko.
+Sprinkle with remaining cheese and then top with the crushed crackers.

-Bake until cheese melts and top is golden brown, about 8 minutes.
+Bake until cheese melts and top is golden brown, about 10 minutes.
-Garnish with sage and pepper, if desired.
+Allow to rest at least 10 minutes before serving.

+*****
+Tips
+*****
+If you want an even more earthy flavor, add sage, terragon, or rosemary along with the milk and spices.
+For more kick, add red pepper or chili powder. *Don't use pre-shredded cheese.* The additive that keeps it from sticking together prevents the sauce from forming correctly.
+Always buy blocks and shred it yourself when making cheese sauces.

+The most important thing is to not get the sauce too hot or add the cheese too fast.
+Either way can cause the sauce to go grainy and oily.
+It still tastes good, but not as smooth and creamy.